cognitiveprince/paradox_docs/getting started.md

 1. If else

     Step 1.
-Take the button block to trigger the action.
+Take the if else block to trigger the action.

     Step 2.
 Take the If else block.